-I have undertaken a limited assurance review of the Department of Finance's reporting and administration of the AFM, in order to express a conclusion on the Determination made from 1 August 2020 to 28 August 2020, based on the following criteria:
+I have undertaken a limited assurance review of the Department of Finance's reporting and administration of AFM, in order to express a conclusion on Determinations made, if any, and the internal controls related to the administration of AFM from 29 August 2020 to 25 September 2020, based on the following criteria:

-- Have accounts and records been appropriately obtained and maintained to support the complete and accurate reporting of AFM, taking into consideration whether: - the Department of Finance has a central register of all applications and approvals; - all decisions for the AFM have been documented appropriately, including identifying the appropriation act under which the advance is made; - all accounts and records for the application for the AFM has been adequately maintained; - the Department of Finance has effective processes in place to obtain assurance from entities over the completeness and accuracy of the information provided to the Department of Finance; - the underlying financial information in relation to the AFM supports the description of the purpose for the amount advanced under the AFM as described
+- Have accounts and records been appropriately obtained and maintained to support the complete and accurate reporting of AFM, taking into consideration whether: - the Department of Finance has a central register of all applications and approvals; - all decisions for the AFM have been documented appropriately, including identifying the appropriation act under which the advance is made; - all accounts and records for the application for the AFM has been adequately maintained; and - the Department of Finance has effective processes in place to obtain assurance from entities over the completeness and accuracy of the information provided to the Department of Finance. - Are the controls related to the Department of Finance's administration of AFM suitably designed, implemented and operating effectively to achieve appropriate approval, recording and reporting of AFM during the period taking into consideration whether: - the Department of Finance has guidance or a framework that communicates clearly to entities as to the requirements to apply for AFM, and whether this was complete, accurate, and compliant with the criteria set out in the Annual Appropriation Acts; - the Department of Finance has an appropriate risk framework for the AFM; and - existing controls are capable of addressing the identified risks effectively.